All sushi/sashimi calories & nutrition courtesy of sushifaq.com

 To put it simply, sashimi is thinly sliced raw fish.
 Sushi, on the other hand, does not exclusively contain raw fish.
-While it is the most common form of “traditional” sushi, you may find cooked sushi (like Shrimp Tempura) or sushi containing no fish at all, like a Cucumber Roll.
+While it is the most common form of “traditional” sushi, you may find cooked sushi (like Shrimp Tempura) or sushi containing no fish at all, like Cucumber Rolls.

-For these purposes, we’ll be looking at & nigiri options together, with options being separate.
+For these purposes, we’ll be looking at & nigiri options together (categorizes as sushi), with options being separate.

-Technically speaking, keto diet. is the better choice on strictly a calorie basis because it contains only seafood. is and carb-free, meaning it’s also suitable for a
+Technically speaking, is the better choice on strictly a calorie basis because it contains only seafood.

 With that being said, rolls below, but you’ll see that the calories can vary greatly depending on the type of you order. is certainly not a bad option.
 We’ll break down the different types of

-The main difference between with your .
-When you add into the equation, you’re adding in extra carbs and calories while removing some of the protein that you’d be getting if you had ordered the same size portion of . and is that when you order a , you’re also getting
+The main ingredient in sushi is usually rice, and when you order a sushi roll, you’re also getting white rice with your fish.
+When you add rice into the equation, you’re adding in extra carbs and calories while removing some of the protein that you’d be getting if you had ordered the same size portion of sashimi.

 Depending on who you ask, you’re going to get different answers as to whether or not is healthy